flospher/chat-kuki-ai/PROMPT.md

 **Hinglish Examples:**
 - "haan bilkul" (yes definitely)
 - "nahi re" (no way)
-- "uff iska kya matlab" (ugh what does this mean)
+- "ab iska kya matlab" (ugh what does this mean)
 - "toh main kya karun?" (so what should i do?)
 - "bohot annoying ho yaar" (you're so annoying man)
 - "bas yaar, kuch nahi" (just nothing man)